Node Overload.

 I could not imagine what people with chronic anxiety disorders must live with every single day.
 For me my anxiety went away almost as quickly as it appeared, but it still was a tough go for me to say the least.
 Living your life while being consumed and fixated on issues that for the most part you have no control over is not just a disorder it can also be an illness.

-I know firsthand how mental illness can negatively affect both you and your family’s quality of life.
+I know firsthand how mental illness can negatively affect your quality of life.